mythril-forge/homebrew-spells/spells/cantrips/thaumaturgy.md

 These effects are normally quite brief, but can last longer (at the DM's discretion) depending on the nature of the spell's specific casting.

 > *Thaumaturgy* is a powerful roleplaying tool in that the spell's scope is not very limited by its description.
-> The spell creates only mild effects, but the breadth of this minor power is bounded only by your imagination.
+> The spell creates only modest effects, but the breadth of this minor power is bounded only by your imagination.

 ---

 **Sources:** PHB, page 282

-**Quality Assurance:** :star: personal pass
+**Quality Assurance:** :star2: personal pass